Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Data

+In Fig.~\ref{fig:observed_camf} the CAMFs constructed according to Eqs.~(\ref{eq:camf_binned}) and (\ref{eq:camf_error}) are plotted for logarithmic step sizes $\Delta \tau = 0.1$ and $ \Delta\mu = 0.1$.
 We can see already some features of the CAMF that bear relevance for modelling. { \begin{itemize} \item The upper-limit of observed cluster age at $\tau = 9.7$ appears relatively independent of cluster mass.
 This observation suggests that the cluster lifetime is only weakly dependent on the cluster mass for cluster lifetimes close to this age limit. \item The high-mass contours change with cluster age in a specific way.
 The logarithmic age bins cause an increasing number of clusters per bin at fixed mass as bin sizes in linear age grow, leading to mass contours rising with age (cf.~Eq.~(\ref{eq:camf_logscaling})).
 Cluster mass loss shifts the contours to lower masses as age increases, counteracting the effect of logarithmic binning.
 For ages $\tau > 7.8$, the high-mass edge rises with age, which means the effect of logarithmic binning is stronger than that of cluster mass loss.
 The almost constant high-mass edge for $\tau < 7.8$ suggests that cluster mass evolution is more rapid for these young clusters.
 (An alternate visualisation can be found in App.~\ref{app:vr}.) \end{itemize} }